-Regional and local businesses trust Ritchie Manning Kautz PLLP to achieve positive results when their reputations are on the line.
-We provide sage counsel to clients—both union and non-union—on all aspects of employment and traditional labor law with a view toward preventing employment crises.
-When issues do arise, we provide pragmatic solutions to manage liability risks and protect the employer’s interests, reputation, and long-term business objectives.
-If litigation is unavoidable, we handle both simple and complex disputes in state and federal court, and before administrative bodies.
+At Ritchie Manning Kautz PLLP, regional and local businesses trust our firm to achieve favorable outcomes in situations that could impact their reputation.
+Our experienced team provides comprehensive guidance on all aspects of employment and traditional labor law for both union and non-union clients, with a focus on preventing employment-related crises.
+In the face of challenges, we offer practical solutions to minimize risks and protect the employer's interests, reputation, and long-term business objectives.
+If litigation becomes necessary, we handle straightforward and complex disputes with confidence in both state and federal courts, as well as before administrative bodies.

 From implementing policies before hiring your first employee through the last appeal in highly sophisticated litigation, we can expertly guide you through any employment issue or dispute.